 Then we showed him how to do it, and then helped him do it the first time.
-When he did it, we made a big deal out of it (thus the picture).
-He then went on to set the table exactly as shown, all by himself.
+Of course, this took time and some patience.
+But, when he accomplished the task, we made a big deal out of it (thus the picture).
+The next time, he went on to set the table exactly as shown, all by himself.

 “Yah!”
 He said with a smile.

 “Give me five!”
 We said, and slapped hands with a big smile.